fbpx

 Holly Berry, Maryland-Washington, DC, Nelson Tree Specialist

 Trees like crabapples and holly hold their fruit in the winter.
-Crabapple fruit starts off a bright red and slowly darkens to a maroon.
+Crabapple fruit starts bright red and slowly darkens to a maroon.
 Holly plants not only hold their bright red berries through the winter, but also their leaves.
 When winter goes and the robins come back, they chow down on these berries.

 This entry was posted on Thursday, December 3rd, 2020 at 1:10 pm.
 Both comments and pings are currently closed.